gvwilson/browsercast/design/comparison.md

 - volume control bar originally opened horizonatally next to the logo, changed it so it opens vertically above the logo after comparing

 - location of the audio bar fixed to the bottom of each slide

+Overall Thoughts:

+- Volume controls in Amy's version was originally horizontal, changed it to vertical based on prior feedback

+- Dropdown for speed controls offer more flexibility

+- Color schemes for both are different, may be good for different use cases (eg. user preference, visibility issues, etc...)

+- Audio playback bar should stick to the bottom of the slide, however, overlap with the slide number is noticeable on some device screens.

+- Audio playback bar being 90% width seems better visually.